gher-uliege/DINCAE.jl/docs/src/index.md

 * reduce the mini-batch size
 * use fewer layers (e.g. `enc_nfilter_internal` = [16,24,36] or [16,24])
 * use less filters (reduce the values of the optional parameter enc_nfilter_internal)
-* use a smaller domain or lower resolution
+* use a smaller domain or a lower resolution

 ## Troubleshooting